How to Check if Microsoft Online Servers URLs are Allowed on Device Firewall Settings

 Get-NetFirewallRule | Where-Object { $_.DisplayName -match 'Microsoft' }

-This may reveal hidden rules that affect Windows Update.
+This can help identify hidden firewall rules that may affect Windows Update.

 nslookup windowsupdate.microsoft.com